smartcontractkit/external-adapters-js/packages/sources/mock-ea/README.md

 ---

-## mock-ea Endpoint
+## price Endpoint

-An example endpoint description
+The mock price endpoint that will return a mock price

 ### Input Params